ilarsf/aarc_lts/resources/knowledge-assessment/quizzes.md

 <div class="info-box note">
   <h4>Required Quizzes</h4>
-  <p>The Safety Quiz is required for all Learn to Scull participants and must be completed with a score of at least 80% before the first on-water session.</p>
+  <p>Completing the Safety Quiz is highly recommended for all Learn to Scull participants before the first on-water session.</p>
 </div>

 ## Your Progress